-Adverse physical or economic effects on families attributable to roadside herbicide applications, drift or residues.
+- Adverse physical or economic effects on families attributable to roadside herbicide applications, drift or residues. - If the health or well being of families, including economic well being, have been adversely affected as a result of roadside sprays, that would be a concern.